Celia Haig-Brown

-Celia Haig-Brown (born in 1947) is a Euro-Canadian scholar, researcher, educator and filmmaker covering topics on Indigenous histories, educational experiences, and the ongoing impacts of colonial systems in Canada.
-She is a Professor Emerita and Senior Scholar at York University's Faculty of Education, Toronto.
-She has three children, six grandchildren, and lives with her partner in Toronto overlooking the Humber Marsh.
+Celia Haig-Brown (born in 1947) is a Euro-Canadian scholar, educator, and filmmaker covering topics on Indigenous histories, educational experiences, and the ongoing impacts of colonial systems in Canada.
+She is a professor emeritus and Senior Scholar at York University's Faculty of Education.
+She lives in Toronto.

 Haig-Brown became interested in the experiences of the Canadian Indian residential school system through conversations with Indigenous friends.
-This led her to interview residential school survivors of the Kamloops Indian Residential School and their families, documenting their stories in books and documentary films.
+This led her to interview survivors of the Kamloops Indian Residential School and their families, documenting their stories in books and films.

 Family and early life

 Celia Haig-Brown was raised in Campbell River, British Columbia, in the Haig-Brown Heritage House, operated by the Museum at Campbell River.
 She is the youngest of four children born to Roderick Haig-Brown, an author, conservationist, and magistrate, and Ann Elmore Haig-Brown, a teacher and librarian.
 Ann Elmore Haig-Brown was also active in several community organizations and operated a safe house for women fleeing abusive relationships.
 In recognition of her contributions to the community, the City of Campbell River declared May 3 as Ann Elmore Haig-Brown Day in 2008.
 Celia Haig-Brown's siblings are Valerie Haig-Brown, Alan Haig-Brown, and Mary Haig-Brown.

-In 1968 Celia Haig-Brown earned her Bachelor of Arts from the University of British Columbia, with majors in Zoology and English.
-She soon moved to Williams Lake, British Columbia, where she worked as a teacher’s assistant, which sparked her interest in education.
-In Kamloops, Haig-Brown taught for five years in Kamloops secondary schools and coordinated the "Native Indian Teacher Education Program" (now known as the Indigenous Teacher Education Program) in Kamloops until 1986.
+In 1968 Celia Haig-Brown earned her Bachelor of Arts from the University of British Columbia, with majors in zoology and English.
+She soon moved to Williams Lake, British Columbia, where she worked as a teacher's assistant, which sparked her interest in education.
+In Kamloops, Haig-Brown taught for five years in Kamloops secondary schools and coordinated the Native Indian Teacher Education Program (now known as the Indigenous Teacher Education Program) until 1986.